漢字

 Verbose explanation and references

-For a long time the standard explanation for 求 has been that it is the predecessor (protoform) of 裘 “fur clothing”.
+For a long time the standard explanation for 求 has been that it is the earlier form (protoform) of 裘 “fur clothing”.
 In its earliest known form it would have expressed the meaning of “fur” or “fur clothing” pictographically.
 In this explanation at a somewhat later stage 求 was borrowed for its sound to express the meanings “to seek for, to ask for”.
 More or less at the same time a new graph 裘 was created to carry the original meaning of “fur clothing” through adding the signific clothing 衣 to the original 求 for clarification.

 〔契文〕